 This was the birth of “WISE – Women in Social Entrepreneurship” and the first business idea “SHAKTI MILAN BAGS” who now ensures employment and income for disadvantaged women.

 The project is supported and carried by lots of great people and organizations.

 Some of our partners we are presenting here:

 Access is our partner organization in Nepal for social projects in the area of human rights focussing on children and women.
 All of our donations, we have collected for the earthquake victims in the frame of our campain “we-are-Nepal”, go to projects of Access.

 The team of Avides ensures that all orders arrive well packaged and quickly at your doorstep.
-But they do more than that: Anna and Antonia are setting up and running our online shop and ensuring all our processes run smoothly.
+But they do more than that: Anna Lena is setting up and running our online shop and ensuring all our processes run smoothly.

 Shakti Milan is a member of German Federal Association of Online-Trade called Bundesverband Onlinehandel.
 The association helps us on legal topics.